overhangio/tutor/README.md

 ### Stats

 By default, the install script will collect some information about your install and send it to a private server.
 The only transmitted information are the LMS domain name and the ID of the install.
+To disable stats collection, define the following environment variable:

+    export DISABLE_STATS=1

-If you do not wish to transmit these informations, set the environment variable `DISABLE_STATS=1`.
-But if you do that, please send me a message to tell me about your platform!
+If you decide to disable stats, please send me a message to tell me about your platform!

 ## Requirements